SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 the parameters are implicitly named ``$0``, ``$1``, ``$2``, and so on.
 These names are valid identifiers within the scope of the closure.

-Properties that have a property delegate, which are described in the :ref:`Attributes_propertyDelegate` section of the :doc:`../ReferenceManual/Attributes` chapter, expose their the property delegate using an identifier whose name is a dollar sign (``$``) followed by the property name.
+Properties that have a property wrapper, which are described in the :ref:`Attributes_propertyWrapper` section of the :doc:`../ReferenceManual/Attributes` chapter, expose their the property wrapper using an identifier whose name is a dollar sign (``$``) followed by the property name.
 For example, for a property named ``someProperty`` the compiler synthesizes a ``$someProperty`` property.
-Writing ``$someProperty.value`` is the same as writing ``someProperty``.
+Writing ``$someProperty.wrappedValue`` is the same as writing ``someProperty``.

 ..
-Using the section and chapter in the xref because even though "propertyDelegate" is the title of the section it's not in title case and doesn't necessarily look like a title.
+Using the section and chapter in the xref because, even though "propertyWrapper" is the title of the section, it's not in title case and doesn't necessarily look like a title.

 .. syntax-grammar::